Freight train derails, catches fire in Columbus, Ohio

 "It's contained, it's not spreading," Whiting said.
 "It's doing exactly what we want it to do.
 We haven't had to put anybody in harm's way."

-About a hundred people were told to leave their homes within a one-mile (1.6 km) radius of the derailment that took place near the state fairgrounds and Ohio State University, fire officials said.
+About a hundred people were told to leave their homes within a one-mile radius of the derailment that took place near the state fairgrounds and Ohio State University, fire officials said.

 He said between 11 and 13 cars derailed but the exact number was undetermined.
 He also said two cars carrying ethanol were still burning hours after the derailment.